awab-ml/iatoolkit/docs/quickstart.md

 ### Step 2: Environment Configuration

 To function correctly, IAToolkit requires a few secret keys and core settings.
 These sensitive values are managed in a .env file to keep them out of version control, which is a fundamental security best practice.
-1. **Create the `.env` file** in the project's root directory.
-You can start with a copy the provided `.env.example`
+1. **Modify the `.env` file template** in the project's root directory with your own values:
 2. Add values for the following variables:
     - `OPENAI_API_KEY`
       - (see company.yaml)